 According to the Agricultural and Veterinary Chemicals Code Regulations (Agvet Code Regs), in the case of an application for a permit, the use of the product as proposed in the application must be:

 - a minor use

 - for research purposes.

-This notice outlines APVMA guidelines for determining when a use is an "emergency use" or which uses constitute "research purposes".
+This notice outlines Australian Pesticides and Veterinary Medicines Authority (APVMA) guidelines for determining when a use is an 'emergency use' or which uses constitute 'research purposes'.

 Permit applications for an emergency use are not subject to a fee, irrespective of the applicant.
 The APVMA attempts to assess and finalise a permit application for an emergency use as soon as possible, therefore, it is important that these uses are genuine emergencies.